mediafly/extensions-documentation/extensions.md

 ----------

-## Embedding images, other Interactives, or pages of documents
+## Embedding images, other Extensions, or pages of documents

 ### Overview
-Interactives have the ability to embed items that exist in the app into it.
+Extensions have the ability to embed items that exist in the app into it.
 This is used for four primary purposes:

 * Retrieve an item that contains structured data (JSON, XML, CSV)
-* Embed an item that is an image and render it as an image in this Interactive
+* Embed an item that is an image and render it as an image in this Extension
-* Embed another Interactive into an iframe on this Interactive
+* Embed another Extension into an iframe on this Extension
 * Embed a page from a PowerPoint, PDF, or Word document

 Embedding other types (audio, video, URLs) will have unexpected results.
-The best user experience will be provided to the user only if embedding is limited to data, images, documents and Interactives.
+The best user experience will be provided to the user only if embedding is limited to data, images, documents and Extensions.

 * To retrieve a data item, use ```mflyCommands.getData(id)```, where _id_ is the ID of the data item you wish to obtain.
 * To embed an image, create an ```<img>``` that refers to a loading image.
 In JavaScript, call ```mflyCommands.embed($element, id)```, where _$element_ is a jQuery reference to the img element, and _id_ is the Airship id of the image item.